dotnetjunkie/cuttingedge.conditions/README.md

+## WARNING: This project is not actively maintained.

 # Welcome to CuttingEdge.Conditions
 CuttingEdge.Conditions is a library that helps developers to write pre- and postcondition validations in their C# 3.0 and VB.NET 9.0 code base.
 Writing these validations is easy and it improves the readability and maintainability of code.
 ## Overview